 The more data we have the more effective our mapping and monitoring program will be.
 If you are successfully trapping or shooting Mynas in the Clarence Valley, please let us know even if you are not actually involved in the CVCIA program, so we can include your successes.

 The beauty of the PeeGee Myna traps we use is they are non-lethal so if you trap a native you can easily release it.
-If you are not sure the bird you have is an Indian Myna, please phone Laura on 0456 472 177 or email email@example.com and we will be more than happy to advise.
+If you are not sure the bird you have is an Indian Myna, have a look at Laura’s video or contact her on 0456 472 177 or email firstname.lastname@example.org and she will be more than happy to assist.

 Monitoring the impact of trapping